Top Ten Meal Planning Tips!

 To start you off on your journey to find the meal plan that is right for you, we have compiled our top ten meal preparation tips.

-- Fit a plan to your life - Make a plan that fits you.
-For example, if your weekdays are hectic balancing work and family demands, enlist some help on the weekend and get the whole family making quick, tasty dishes you can eat on the run during the week.
+1. Fit a plan to YOUR life!
+If your weekdays are hectic balancing work and family demands, enlist some help on the weekend and get the whole family making quick, tasty dishes you can eat on the run during the week.

-- Low fat - try low fat cheese, skim milk and low fat yogurt.
+9. Low fat - try low fat cheese, skim milk and low-fat yogurt.

-Of course there are many more ideas that you can add, a lot of which you will find in the articles below or in Dietitian and Certified Diabetes Educator, Joanne Lewis’ blog series.
+Of course there are many more ideas that you can add, a lot of which you will find in the articles below.

 Finally, we’d like to suggest that you reach out to a dietitian to help you talk about specific choices that will fit your life, and preferences and foods you will want to stick with.